How to Set Up Google Local Services Ads in 7 Steps

 If your business operates in a region Local Services by Google supports, you’ll continue registering your business.
 But if Google does not serve your location yet, you’ll receive a message informing you to try again later.

-Local ads can be used by most local service-based businesses, although they are geared more toward consumer-facing services.
+Local ads can be used to build brand awareness and grow sales by most local service-based businesses.
+However, they are geared more toward consumer-facing services.
 Both brick-and-mortar and home-based businesses are welcome to use the ads (meaning you don’t have to serve customers at a physical location to be eligible).

 Here is a list of the types of businesses that are eligible: